wp-plugins/spectacula-page-widget/readme.txt

 == Changelog ==

+= 1.0.1 =
+*	Added an option to include a clear block at the end of the content.
+Helpful when you have a page with some floated elements in it and quite short content.

 = 1.0.0 =
 *   Initial public release
 *   Added a more user friendly interface on the widget